Helping others to get a smart meter

 Help them prepare for the installation

 When the installer comes to the home of the person you are helping, they will need to have access to the traditional meters.
 You can help by moving any obstacles or clearing out cupboards.
-We recommend that you are also there on the day of the installation when the installer will demonstrate how to use the in-home display.
+We recommend that you are also there on the day of the installation when the installer will demonstrate how to use the in-home display screen.

 Be there for them afterwards

 You can continue to support the person you’re helping in the day-to-day use of their in-home display screen.
 This might include answering any questions they may have about their smart meter or reading the display.
 There are helpful videos and other resources available here:

 What will the installer do during my smart meter installation?

 - show you a photo ID card before they start